Surviving a pandemic at home.

 2020 was absolutely difficult in a lot of ways, both for the world and for me personally.
 Rather than focusing on some of the difficulties, I’d rather focus on some of the successes for 2020.

-I feel very blessed that my family has stayed happy and healthy, to continue being able to grow into expanded roles at RStudio, that I have had a lot of time with my wife Maria and our dog Howard, and that 2020 is now over.
+I feel very blessed that my family has stayed happy and healthy, that I have the change to continue being able to grow into expanded roles at RStudio, that I have had a lot of time with my wife Maria and our dog Howard, and that 2020 is now over.
 Here’s to hopefully efficient vaccine delivery in 2021, and a safer new year to all!

 TidyTuesday has always been a labor of love for me, and the past 3 years have provided me with such a cool view of the R community, and I believe have helped thousands of learners across the world engage with the R community.